MicrosoftDocs/azure-aks-docs/articles/aks/istio-about.md

     > [!NOTE]
     > While these `EnvoyFilter`s are allowed, any issue arising from them (for example from the Lua scipt or from the compression library) are outside the support scope of the Istio add-on.
 See the [support policy document][istio-support-policy] for more information about the support categories for Istio add-on features and configuration options.
 * Gateway API for Istio ingress gateway or managing mesh traffic (GAMMA) are currently not yet supported with Istio addon.
-Customizations such as ingress static IP address configuration are planned as part of the Gateway API implementation for the add-on in future.

 ## Feedback and feature ask